Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Methods

-The CM-steps of the all-at-once version proceed similarly to the one-at-a-time version with each predictor being updated as $m=1$ is updated.
+We now outline the all-at-once variant of the PROBE algorithm.
+The CM-steps for the all-at-once version proceed similarly to the one-at-a-time version, with each predictor being updated as $m=1$ is updated.
 This implies that $\W_{m-}=\mbf{0}$ and ${\W}_{m+} \equiv {\W}_m = \sum_{k \neq m} \X_k \gamma_k\beta_k$ for all $m$, with $\W_m^{(t)}$ and $\W_m^{2(t)}$ defined as appropriate.
 These are used to estimate $\beta_m^{(t+1)}$ via (\ref{eq.beta.alpha}) for all $m$, with the convention of setting $p^{(t)}_m=1$ when evaluating (\ref{eq.beta.alpha}).
-The reason for this convention is that the increase in variance due to the uncertainty of the E-step will be driven by impact previous values of the parameters have on the E-step \citep{Oak99}.
+The reason for this convention is that the increase in variance due to the uncertainty of the E-step will be driven by the impact previous values of the parameters have on the E-step \citep{Oak99}.
 That is, the increase in posterior variance of $\beta_m^{(t+1)}$ is driven by $\partial \mbf{p}^{(t)}/\partial \beta_m^{(t)}$.
-Note that $\beta_m^{(t)}$ has a relatively large impact on $p^{(t)}_m$ and minimal impact on $p^{(t)}_k$ (which would only be through the estimates of $\hat{\pi}^{(t)}$ and $\hat{f}^{(t)}$).
+Note that $\beta_m^{(t)}$ has a relatively large impact on $p^{(t)}_m$ and minimal impact on $p^{(t)}_k$ for $k\neq m$ (which would only be through the estimates of $\hat{\pi}^{(t)}$ and $\hat{f}^{(t)}$).
 Consequently, using the convention that $p^{(t)}_m=1$ minimizes the increase in posterior variance due to the E-step.
-For this reason, for the all-at-once algorithm $S_m^{2(t+1)}$ is set to first diagonal element of (\ref{eq.first.var}) since the impact of the uncertainty of the E-step has been minimized.
+For this reason, in the all-at-once algorithm $S_m^{2(t+1)}$ is set to the first diagonal element of (\ref{eq.first.var}), as the impact of the uncertainty of the E-step has been minimized.

 The update of $\sigma^2$ uses (\ref{eq.sigma2.update}) with $b^{(t)}_p = (\mathbf{Y}^{\prime}\mathbf{Y}- 2\alpha^{(t+1)}\mathbf{Y}^{\prime}\W^{(t)}_{\cdot} + \alpha^{(t+1)2}\mbf{1}'\W^{2(t)}_{\cdot})/2$ where